Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs: Introduction

 \subsection{Approach}

-Our approach builds on the approach taken by Jenssen, Patel and the second author~\cite{JPR24}, which in turn takes inspiration from the polymer method originating in statistical physics.
-In~\cite{JPR24} an interpretation of the coefficients of the chromatic polynomial in terms of the number broken circuit-free forests with a given number of edges was used.
+Our approach builds on the approach taken by Jenssen, Patel, and Regts~\cite{JPR24}, which in turn takes inspiration from the polymer method originating in statistical physics.
+In~\cite{JPR24}, an interpretation of the coefficients of the chromatic polynomial in terms of the number of broken-circuit-free forests with a given number of edges was used.
 Inspired by the polymer method they gave an inductive proof of zero-freeness by essentially looking at the ratio of the chromatic polynomial of a graph $G$ and that of $G-v$ for some vertex $v$.
-They expand this ratio as a summation over broken circuit-free trees rooted at $v$ of products of inverse ratios for smaller graphs, which by induction can be appropriately bounded.
-Using bounds on rooted tree generating function the original ratio can be bounded.
-Making use of the combinatorial properties of these broken-circuit free forests they managed to cleverly replace certain terms in this expansion, eventually leading to a bound that improved the bound of Fern\'andez and Procacci~\cite{Fernandez}.
+They expand this ratio as a summation over broken-circuit-free trees rooted at $v$ of products of inverse ratios for smaller graphs, which by induction can be appropriately bounded.
+Using bounds on rooted tree-generating function, the original ratio can be bounded.
+Making use of the combinatorial properties of these broken-circuit-free forests, they managed to cleverly replace certain terms in this expansion, eventually leading to a bound that improved the bound of Fern\'andez and Procacci~\cite{Fernandez}.

 Our proof of Theorem~\ref{thm:main} goes along similar lines.
 However, a crucial difference is that we look at the ratio of the polynomial of a graph $G$ and that of $G\setminus e$ for an edge $e$.
-Although at first this may seem like a minor difference, it requires new ideas to make it actually work; see Lemma~\ref{lem:expand G/e}.
-Additionally, it leads to a somewhat more involved analysis.
+Although at first this may seem like a minor difference, we would like to stress here that a naive implementation of this idea would result in bounds that are worse than by using the vertex based approach.
+To actually obtain better bounds required new ideas; see Lemma~\ref{lem:expand G/e} below.
+Additionally, our edge based approach leads to a somewhat more involved analysis.

 To prove our result for claw-free graphs we use a different interpretation of the coefficients of the chromatic polynomial, in terms of certain partial acyclic orientations due to Greene and Zaslavsky~\cite{greene1983interpretation}.
-We reinterpret these orientations in terms of certain forests (different from the broken-circuit free forests) and proceed in similar way as in~\cite{JPR24} using induction on the number of vertices.
+We reinterpret these orientations in terms of certain forests (different from the broken-circuit-free forests) and proceed in similar way as in~\cite{JPR24} using induction on the number of vertices.
 Making use of basic properties of claw-free graphs and the family of forests this allows us to improve the bound on their chromatic zeros.